 With millennials entering the peak of their purchasing power, hotels will do well to implement amenities that cater to the flexibility, personalization and, most important of all, the connectivity that these constantly connected travelers crave.

-Catering to the “laptop and latte” traveler will require hotels to introduce shared workspaces, a quiet work environment that still encourages interactions and network opportunities with similar, like-minded guests.
+Catering to the “laptop and latte” traveler will require hotels to introduce shared workspaces and a quiet work environment that still encourages interactions and network opportunities with similar, like-minded guests.
+Innovation management for hospitality businesses is crucial going forward and customer-focused innovation would be game changers in the future.

 2. Provide a mobile-friendly website